Top 10 Best Photos of 2020 from the Hubble Space Telescope

 UGC 2885 can be seen in the photo taken by the Hubble Space Telescope.

-Being a galaxy of very unusual size, the galaxy is located 232 million light-years away in the constellation Perseus.
-That is, it is 2.5 times wider than our Milky Way galaxy and contains 10 times more stars.
+Because the galaxy actually has an extraordinary size, it is located 232 million light-years away in the constellation Perseus.
+In other words, it is 2.5 times wider than the Milky Way and contains 10 times more stars.

 06 - Decomposition of the Comet Atlas

-The Hubble Space Telescope has identified 30 fragments of the C / 2019 Y5 (Atlas) comet, which are broken.
-In fact, they are clear images of the event, and the resulting fragments are about the size of a house and were 146 million kilometers away from Earth at the time of the photo (April 20 and 23).
+The Hubble Space Telescope has identified 30 fragments of the C / 2019 Y5 (Atlas) comet, which have been reduced.
+In fact, these are vivid images of the event, resulting in a house the size and photograph (April 20 and 23) 146 million kilometers from Earth.

 05 - Butterfly Nebula

-As recent observations reveal, they exhibit an excellent “S” curve, which exemplifies rich gas and iron emissions.
+As recent observations reveal, they exhibit a glossy "S" curve, which exemplifies gas and iron-rich emissions.

 The nebula is formed from the presence of one or more stars located at its center.
-In addition, it is between 2,500 and 3,800 light-years away in the constellation Scorpius.
+In addition, it is 2,500 and 3,800 light-years away in the constellation Scorpio.

 04 - Turbulent Thursday

 This is the last photo of Jupiter taken by the Hubble Space Telescope on August 25.
-Therefore, the clear vision provided by Hubble allows researchers to study the planet's weather, such as the storms that occur there.
+Thus, the clear vision provided by Hubble allows researchers to study planetary weather, much like the storms that occur there.

 03 - Intense margin

-Although it may seem like a subtle element, the photograph captured by Hubble depicts the reality of a small part of the supernova eruption wave Cygnus located 2 400 light years away.
+While this may seem like an important element, the photo taken by Hubble shows the reality of a small part of the eruption wave of the supernova cygnus 2,400 light years away.

 02 - Starling

-Hubble saw the photo interrupted as the SpaceX Starling satellite passed by.
+Hubble saw a photo that was interrupted by the passage of the SpaceX Starling satellite.

 01 - Cosmic Coral

-The Hubble Space Telescope captures how young, energetic and massive stars illuminate and shape their birthplaces with strong wind and ultraviolet radiation.
+The Hubble Space Telescope recorded how young, energetic and massive stars illuminate and shape the origin of strong winds and ultraviolet radiation.

-In the photo, we can see a large red nebula and a small blue neighbor NGC 2020.
-Thus, both are part of the vast expanse of star formation in the galaxy Great Magellanic Cloud of satellites located 163,000 light-years away.
+In the photo we can see a large blue neighbor NGC 2014, a large red nebula and NGC 2020.
+Thus, both are part of the vast expanse of star formation in the Great Magellanic Cloud, a satellite galaxy located 163,000 light-years away.

-In fact, the name "cosmic coral" appears due to the potential between nebulae and the ocean.
+In fact, the name "cosmic coral" appears due to the probability between nebulae and the ocean.

-Since 1990, during its 30-year operation, NASA's Hubble Space Telescope has generated nearly 164 terabytes of data for generations of current and future researchers.
-In addition, it has already directed more than 1.4 million observations of about 47,000 celestial bodies.
+Thus, since 1990, during its 30-year operation, NASA's Hubble Space Telescope has been able to obtain approximately 164 terabytes of data for generations of current and future researchers.
+In addition, it has already allowed about 47,000 celestial bodies for more than 1.4 million observations.